Akifartun/Embedded-MicroPython/weekly/make-automation-create_event-example.md

     ![](images/create_event-images/calendar_module_4.png)

     Fields 1 and 2 should be selected as shown in the figure.
 After clicking on the fields numbered 4, 5 and 6, the relevant information should be entered from the sub-menu (indicated by number 3).
+If you do not see any variable in the menu shown with 3, please refer to [**Troubleshooting**](#troubleshooting).

     ![](images/create_event-images/calendar_module_5.png)